privacy-scaling-explorations/pse.dev/articles/rsa-verification-circuit-in-halo2-and-its-applications.md

 #### Players and situations

 - Alice delivers the latest cryptocurrency prices via email.
 She attaches her RSA signature to the email following the DKIM protocol.
-- Bob subscribes to Alice’s emails and provides them for some DeFi contracts as price oracle data.
+- Bob subscribes to Alice's emails and provides them for some DeFi contracts as price oracle data.

 #### Assumptions

-- A public key corresponding to Alice’s domain name (e.g. [alice.com](http://alice.com/)) is published in DNS and not changed.
+- A public key corresponding to Alice's domain name (e.g. [alice.com](http://alice.com/)) is published in DNS and not changed.
-- Alice’s public key and email address are registered in the ZK-Mail contract in advance.
+- Alice's public key and email address are registered in the ZK-Mail contract in advance.

 #### Procedures

-1. Bob receives Alice’s latest email.
+1. Bob receives Alice's latest email.
 2. Bob extracts the cryptocurrency name and price data from the contents of the email.
-3. Taking Alice’s RSA signature and the header/contents of the email as private inputs (witnesses), and her public key, her email address, and the cryptocurrency name and price data as public inputs (statements), Bob generates a ZKP proof confirming the following conditions.
+3. Taking Alice's RSA signature and the header/contents of the email as private inputs (witnesses), and her public key, her email address, and the cryptocurrency name and price data as public inputs (statements), Bob generates a ZKP proof confirming the following conditions.

     - The RSA signature is valid for the header/contents and the public key.
-    - The From field in the header is equivalent to the provided email address, i.e., Alice’s email address.
+    - The From field in the header is equivalent to the provided email address, i.e., Alice's email address.
     - The contents include the cryptocurrency name and price data.

 4. Bob provides the price oracle contract with the cryptocurrency name and price data and the ZKP proof.
 5. The contract calls the ZK-Mail contract with the provided data.
-It verifies the ZKP proof using Alice’s public key and email address registered in advance.
+It verifies the ZKP proof using Alice's public key and email address registered in advance.
 6. If the proof passes the verification, the price oracle contract accepts the provided name and price data.

 ![](/articles/rsa-verification-circuit-in-halo2-and-its-applications/9Y4bJxpPnxxhdegr0P6LF.webp)